-It wasn’t the church at Rome as much as his seven churches in Asia / Turkey that had spread the Gospel throughout the whole world.
-It was Asia’s geography that was responsible – smack in the middle of the trade routes reaching out to all the world to all points of the compass.
+It is smack in the middle of the trade routes reaching out to all the world to all points of the compass.
+All roads lead to Turkey, not Rome.

 What are the geographic factors in this recurrent historical…drama which returns with monotonous action and theme, though the actors change in race, nationality, and civilization from one age to another?

 The valley of the Tigris and Euphrates Rivers forms a natural pass from the Mediterranean Ocean to the Persian Gulf thence to the Indian Ocean, and its western outlet to the Mediterranean.
 For the last 5,000 years it has been the most accessible, ergo profitable, connector between contrasting climates, ergo contrasting products, of the temperate Mediterranean and the tropical Asiatic lands.